programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Model loading will be written in 3 different ways.
 All these ways are actually the same, but with different degrees of code condension.

 To begin, you will add one model, aibomM, in a similar way to how you added the composite model in Part 1.
-A function is defined 'onLoadAibom' that runs after the .glb file is loaded by the loader's load method.
+A function is defined ```onLoadAibom``` that runs after the .glb file is loaded by the loader's load method.

 As mentioned in Part 1, you need to put the positioning and scaling of the model in this function so that they only occur after the model has finished loading.
 Remember that the load method has 5 arguments: the model filename; a function run after the model is loaded; a function run while the model is loading; and a function run if there is an error.

-As in Part 1, you will leave the function that runs while the model is loading 'undefined' and have an anonymous (unnamed) function that is run if there is an error with the loading.
+As in Part 1, you will leave the function that runs while the model is loading ```undefined``` and have an anonymous (unnamed) function that is run if there is an error with the loading.

 You replace the declaration of the model with declarations of the jars and their group. **Find** the following code: